Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 ![Project Mock-up](assets/images/mock-up.png)
 The aim of this project is to show all the beauty a tourist will find if traveling to Mallorca.
 I kept the project simple providing information about beaches, places to eat, and things to do.
-But it can be upgraded easily, and also would feasible have partner section to book rooms, cars, get discount vouchers, etc..
+The project can be upgraded easily, and also would feasible have partner section to book rooms, cars, get discount vouchers, etc..

 [Live demo on GitHub pages](https://henriqueperoni.github.io/CI-MS2-Magic-Island/)